AnonymouX47/termvisage/docs/source/config.rst

 Keybindings
 -----------

-The key assigned to every :ref:`action <actions>` can be modified in the config file.
+The key assigned to every :ref:`action <actions>` in the TUI can be modified in the config file.

 Keybindings are set by the ``keys`` top-level field, the value of which is a mapping containing fields each mapping a :ref:`context <contexts>` to a mapping of